jobosk/rps-service/README.md

 This service aims to be the provider for the endpoints in the following [API definition](https://github.com/jobosk/rps-api).

-The approach to develop of this service was API-first, which implies that both the front-end and the back-end that consume and provide this API respectively, could be implemented in parallel.
+The approach to develop this service was API-first, which implies that both the front-end and the back-end that consume and provide this API respectively, could be implemented in parallel.

 In this case, that means we could implement the endpoints specified, and the corresponding contract tests, using tools like [Pact](https://pact.io/), to validate those against the API definition itself.